Knowing how to harvest cassava roots and the proper method and tools is an important step in cassava farming, as it maximizes yield and quality.

 There are traditional hand tools for smaller plots and modern machinery for larger fields, each with its unique advantages.

 In this guide, we’ll teach you both traditional and modern cassava root harvesting methods, providing you with valuable insights to help you successfully gather your crop with minimal damage.
-Also, see how to know cassava is ready to be harvested.
+Also, see how to know when cassava is ready to be harvested.

 Related: Crops that Can Pair with Cassava for Intercropping